haseakito/fanclub_api/README.md

 ## Development

 For local development, here are some basic commands with `Makefile` to get started.
-Make sure that you follow [this instruction](https://ngrok.com/docs/integrations/clerk/webhooks/) to install `ngrok` to run `make listen` command.

 ```
-# Expose local endpoint to receive webhook from Clerk
-make listen

 # Start container
 make start